adamstac/adamstacoviak.com/_drafts/paying-a-premium-for-co-workers.md

 > Dane Jensen said, the building’s vibe could feel invigorating at times.
 “If I’ve been working at home for too many days in a row and I’m feeling sluggish, it’s nice to go somewhere where there’s a lot of **busy people being productive**.”

 Neither Fotini or Dane said they wanted to get more stuff done.
-They wanted to "see familiar faces" and go somewhere where there's "busy people being productive".
-Does it really matter you're not "productive" or "getting things done" while you're there?
+They wanted to "see familiar faces" and go where there's "busy people being productive".
+Does it really matter you're not productive or getting things done while you're there?
 Maybe.
 Probably not.

+Work is work, no matter how you slice it.
+If you're working on work stuff, you're working.
+Getting the work done, networking, connecting, pouring into others, having others pour into you, etc. --- they are all forms of the work you need to do, to be the you you need to be, to get the job done.

-The WeWork's and WELD's of the world are certainly a step in the right direction of productivity from a coffee house that just so happens to be co-working friendly so they can sell more coffee and pastries.
+The WeWork's and WELD's of the world are certainly a step in the right direction of productivity from a coffee shop that just so happens to be co-working friendly so they can sell more coffee and pastries.

 But, are we just paying a premium for co-workers?